Our Hair Graft Calculator helps you estimate the number of grafts required for your hair transplant in seconds.

 ✅ Helps You Plan Your Hair Transplant:

-This hair transplant calculator helps you decide between light, medium, or high-density coverage.
+Whether you are getting hairline grafting or a full scalp transplant, this calculator helps you decide between light, medium, or high-density coverage.

 ✅ Gives You a Cost Estimate: